-- Identity theft An individual uses another person's Medicare or health insurance card to obtain prescriptions. - Illegal resale of drugs A Covered Person falsely reports loss or theft of drugs or fakes illness to obtain drugs for illegal resale. - Prescribing Provider shopping A Covered Person consults more than one Prescribing Provider to inappropriately obtain multiple prescriptions.
+- Misrepresentation of status A Covered Person or other individual misrepresents personal information, such as identity, eligibility or medical condition, in order to illegally receive a drug benefit; or an individual who no longer has prescription drug coverage attempts to use their identity card to obtain prescriptions. - Identity theft An individual uses another person's Medicare or health insurance card to obtain prescriptions. - Illegal resale of drugs A Covered Person falsely reports loss or theft of drugs or fakes illness to obtain drugs for illegal resale. - Prescribing Provider shopping A Covered Person consults more than one Prescribing Provider to inappropriately obtain multiple prescriptions.
 A pharmacist must make every reasonable effort to ensure that any prescription drug order, regardless of the means of transmission, has been issued for a legitimate medical purpose by a Prescribing Provider within the valid and lawful practice of medicine.

-A pharmacist must not dispense a prescription drug if the pharmacist knows or should have known that the order for such drug was issued without a valid preexisting Patient-Prescribing Provider relationship or without a valid prescription drug order.
+A pharmacist must not dispense a prescription drug if the pharmacist knows or should have known that the order for such drug was issued without a valid pre-existing Patient-Prescribing Provider relationship or without a valid prescription drug order.

-Patient-Prescribing Provider Relationship Definition: There are three (3) ways a Patient-Prescribing Provider relationship can be established:
+Patient-Prescribing Provider relationship definition: There are three (3) ways a Patient-Prescribing Provider relationship can be established:

-- There is a pre-existing Patient-Prescribing Provider relationship; - The Prescribing Provider communicated with the patient as part of a call coverage agreement with the patient's established Prescribing Provider; or - > The Prescribing Provider communicates with the patient using: - Real-time audiovisual interaction, such as video calls; - Real-time audio (telephone), along with having access to clinically relevant information, such as videos/images, medical records, and test results; or - Any other communication technology that allows the Prescribing Provider to meet the applicable standard of care

-- Script mills A Prescribing Provider writes prescriptions for drugs that are not medically necessary, often in mass quantities, and often for Covered Persons who are not the Prescribing Provider's patients.
+- There is a pre-existing Patient-Prescribing Provider relationship. - The Prescribing Provider communicated with the patient as part of a call coverage agreement with the patient's established Prescribing Provider. - The Prescribing Provider communicates with the patient using: - > Real-time audiovisual interaction, such as video calls - Real-time audio (telephone), along with having access to clinically relevant information, such as videos/images, medical records, and test results - > Any other communication technology that allows the Prescribing Provider to meet the applicable standard of care - Script mills A Prescribing Provider writes prescriptions for drugs that are not medically necessary, often in mass quantities, and often for Covered Persons who are not the Prescribing Provider's patients.
 These prescriptions are sometimes written for drugs found on a schedule of controlled substances for illegal sale.
-These prescriptions may also result in improper payments to the Prescribing Provider. - Theft of Prescribing Provider's Drug Enforcement Administration (DEA) number or prescription pad - Prescription pads may have been stolen from a Prescribing Provider and used to write prescriptions, including for controlled substances or medications, that can be abused or illegally sold. - Inappropriate billing practices Inappropriate billing practices occur when Pharmacies engage in billing practices that include, but are not limited to: - Incorrect billing to secondary payers to receive increased reimbursement - > Billing for non-existent prescriptions - Billing multiple payers for the same prescriptions, except as required for coordination of benefits transactions - Billing for brand-name drugs when generic drugs are dispensed - > Billing for non-covered prescriptions as covered items - Billing for prescriptions that are never picked up (including not reversing claims that are processed when prescriptions are filled but never picked up) - Billing for numerous prescriptions without providing prescriptions to Covered Persons - Inappropriate use of product selection codes (PSCs) (also known as dispense as written [DAW] codes), submission clarification codes (SCCs) and dynamic Prior Authorizations (PAs) - > Billing an NDC not used to dispense the prescription - > Billing an NDC or drug that was never ordered - Billing an incorrect dosage form (e.g., billing for a tablet when a powder is used to dispense the prescription) - > Drug diversion
+These prescriptions may also result in improper payments to the Prescribing Provider. - Theft of Prescribing Provider's Drug Enforcement Administration (DEA) number or prescription pad Prescription pads may have been stolen from a Prescribing Provider and used to write prescriptions, including for controlled substances or medications, that can be abused or illegally sold.